 The outstanding debt data in Debt at a Glance has been obtained from the Bond Review Board, which compiles data reported by state agencies and local governments that neither the Board nor the Comptroller has independently verified.
 State agencies are not required to report all installment purchases but certain lease-purchase obligations are included.
 In addition, some state debt issued before 2006 may not be reflected.

 Local governments are not required to report data for debt that is either not considered a public security as defined by state statute or does not require approval by the Office of the Attorney General of the state of Texas such as certain short-term notes, certificates of obligation delivered to contractors, bond anticipation notes and lease purchase agreements for personal property.
-Additionally, certain installment and lease-purchase obligations and cash defeasances of debt are not reported, while debt issued by a controlled non-profit corporation may be included as debt of its sponsoring city, county, or district.
+Additionally, certain installment and lease-purchase obligations are not reported.
+Further, certain cash defeasances of debt may not be reported.
+Debt issued by a controlled non-profit corporation may be included as debt of its sponsoring city, county, or district.
 Debt includes principal but excludes interest, including compounded interest on capital appreciation bonds.
-Data for local debt issued before 2002 is included as estimates of debt outstanding.
-Outstanding debt excludes debt for which sufficient funds have been escrowed to retire the debt either from proceeds of refunding debt or, for 2012 and later debt totals only, from other sources.
+Data for local debt issued before 2003 is included as estimates of debt outstanding.
+Outstanding debt excludes debt for which sufficient funds have been escrowed to retire the debt either from proceeds of refunding debt or from other sources.
 Consequently, the reported debt data may vary from actual debt outstanding, and the variance for a specific issuer could be substantial.

 Debt at a Glance is intended to inform citizens, not to present comprehensive data for investors.
 Data is provided as of the date indicated and may not reflect debt, debt service, population or other data as of any subsequent date.
 For fuller, more detailed or more current information, see the issuers’ web sites or their filings at Electronic Municipal Market Access (EMMA®).
 The Comptroller does not control or guarantee the accuracy, completeness or currency of any such site.
 When you access any such site, you will be leaving the Comptroller’s website.